RZajacc/RZajacc/README.md

 🌱 I’m dedicated to build more solid foundations for my skills, currently I'm focusing on PostgreSQL

-⚡ Fun fact: While learning I started to love and appreciate everything I was skeptical about in the first place.
-Amount of negative thougts around new tools I'm using seem to be a good a pretty decent predictor for future use...
+⚡ Fun fact: While learning, I began to love and appreciate everything I was initially skeptical about.
+The amount of negative thoughts I had around the new tools I was using seems to be a surprisingly good predictor of their future utility...

 📫 If you would like to contact me, just send me an email : rf.zajac@tutamail.com